-Estimated reading time: 5 minutes
+Estimated reading time: 7 minutes

-Working with high school multilingual learners is one of the most rewarding experiences we can have as teachers — but it also brings a unique challenge: many ESL students arrive reading far below grade level in English.
+Working with high school multilingual learners is one of the most rewarding experiences we can have as teachers — but it also brings a unique challenge: many ESL students reading below grade level arrive in our classrooms every year.
 And when you’re expected to teach ninth-grade or tenth-grade content, this gap can feel overwhelming for both you and your students.
-Many high school teachers feel unprepared to support ESL students reading below grade level, but with the right strategies, these learners can grow far faster than most people expect.

 But here’s the truth:

 Reading below grade level in English does not mean a student lacks ability, intelligence, or potential.
-It simply means they need strategic support — and sometimes, a new way of measuring their strengths.
+It simply means they need strategic support — and sometimes a new way of measuring their strengths.

 Today, I want to share what has worked in my own classroom, including something that completely transformed how I understand my students’ reading profiles.